 Can a bookkeeper work part-time?

 There are plenty of part-time bookkeeping roles, so you can fit a job around further learning or your personal life.

 What Qualifications Do You Need to Be a Bookkeeper?

-To become a professional bookkeeper, you’ll need to obtain qualifications from both the professional bookkeeping bodies in the UK, the IAB (International Association of Bookkeepers) and the ICB (Institute of Certified Bookkeepers).
-It’s also a good idea to start with professional diplomas, such as the AAT Foundation Certificate and Advanced Diploma in Accounting, and eventually move up into higher levels, obtaining certificates such as an AAT professional Diploma in Accounting (Level 4).
+To become a professional bookkeeper, you’ll need to obtain qualifications from the professional bookkeeping bodies in the UK, the IAB (International Association of Bookkeepers) and the ICB (Institute of Certified Bookkeepers).
+It’s also a good idea to start with professional courses that are recognised by the AAT (Association of Accounting Technicians) as well.

 What GCSE’s do you need to become a bookkeeper?

 You don’t need specific GCSEs to become a bookkeeper, though an affinity for numbers helps, so a GCSE in maths may be advantageous.

 What A-levels do you need to become a bookkeeper?

 A-levels aren’t necessarily needed to become a bookkeeper, though having some further education within maths and business may help you to land a bookkeeping position.

 Do you need a degree to be a bookkeeper?